merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 rm -r *TMP/
 ```

 Then, we were able to leverage the anvi'o contigs workflow to generate the contigs databases for each assembly and run the annotation steps.
-We've provided the relevant configuration file for this workflow (`MISC/vineis_config.json`) as well as the input file that lists the path to each assembly (`MISC/vineis_fasta.txt`) in the DATAPACK, and this is how you could run it for yourself:
+We've provided the relevant configuration file for this workflow (`MISC/vineis_config.json`) as well as the input file that lists the path to each assembly (`MISC/vineis_fasta.txt`) in the [datapack](https://doi.org/10.6084/m9.figshare.22776701), and this is how you could run it for yourself:

 ```bash
 cp ../MISC/vineis_* .